Discover the Penguin books that shaped us

 About Raynor Winn

 Raynor is a regular long-distance walker and writes about nature, homelessness and our relationship to the land.
-She lives in Cornwall with her husband Moth and is currently writing her fourth book.
+She lives in Cornwall with husband Moth.
+On Winter Hill is her fourth book.

 Details